Tangyu35/Surface-melt-detection/README.md

 # Surface-melt-detection
 Code for "Automated surface melt detection over the Antarctic from Sentinel-1 imagery using deep learning", which has been accepted by "International Journal of Applied Earth Observation and Geoinformation (JAG)".
+If you find this work helpful， please kindly cite: